VPN established and RDP client required!

 - A new window will appear, with a Download link to download an RDP connection file (named connect.rdp) you can use in your Microsoft Remote Desktop client software to connect to the remote lab computer.

-- If you're off campus, ensure you have a VPN connection to the campus network.
-Then, find the connect.rdp file in your browser's Downloads folder and double-click it to open it with your Microsoft Remote Desktop client software.
+- If you're off campus, ensure you have first connected to the SU RDS system.
+Once connected to RDS, then use the instructions above to "double-hop" to your lab computer.
+Find the connect.rdp file in your browser's Downloads folder and double-click it to open it with your Microsoft Remote Desktop client software.
 Authenticate with your NetID and Password, and you'll be connected to the remote lab computer.